 The VPHCS reaches out to marginalized communities in Cebu and Bohol to render free medical check-ups, dental services, dispensing of medicines, circumcision, physical examination of public elementary students and optometric services.
 These medical missions are done in coordination with people’s organizations, school-based organizations, colleges, development work organizations, local government units, and foreign- and locally-based funding agencies.
-Other parts of the Visayas regions are also served by the VPHCS.
+Other parts of the Visayas regions including Negros Oriental have also served by the VPHCS.

 Medicines are largely donated by charitable and support institutions and individuals here and abroad.

 After the earthquake of Oct.
 15, 2013 hit Bohol and Typhoon Yolanda struck the Visayas regions in November 8, 2013, the VPHCS was also actively involved in medical missions and psychosocial support services for families affected by the two disasters, with the support of foreign benefactors and in coordination with local non-government organizations providing relief and rehabilitation to the affected communities.

 The missions also serve as the practicum of community health workers trained by the VPHCS to render basic preventive, promotive and curative services.
 Patients who need to be referred to tertiary health centers for specialist care and laboratory work-up are assisted by the CHWs.